 How we customized the ketogenic diet at home: Nora’s story

 The ketogenic diet for epilepsy hit the mainstream in 2010 with an article in the NYT Magazine, “Epilepsy’s Big Fat Miracle.”
-I recommend it for a history and description of the typical keto experience; read the article and more of the “modified” will make sense when I describe Nora’s diet.
+I recommend it for a history and description of the typical keto experience; read the article first and our “modified” approach will make sense when I describe Nora’s diet.

 A few things in the article were daunting to me.
-First, the image of the weekly intake of bacon, butter and cream was a little shocking:
+The image of the weekly intake of bacon, butter and cream was a little shocking:

-The article gives you a good description of the traditional ketogenic diet: 4 grams of fat for every 1 gram of carb + protein.
+Most strict is the ketogenic diet.
+The article gives you a good description of the traditional ketogenic diet: 4 grams of fat for every 1 gram of carb + protein (4:1 ratio).
 No more than 10 grams of carbs per day.
 Calculating, following meal plans and weighing food on a gram scale to meet the carb/protein/fat requirements.
 Scraping out the weighing bowl and getting every bit into the kid.
 Being sure that each meal meets the diet’s requirements to keep the ratio constant.
 A hospital stay to initiate the diet with a fast and monitoring.
-And not to be overlooked, making sure your child happily eats all of their carefully-prepared food at every meal.
+And not to be overlooked, making sure your child happily eats all of their carefully prepared food at every meal.

 But I was reluctant to move to the traditional ketogenic diet.
-We were having very good success with our own methods at home, and learning the official database required more time and effort invested.
-I was confident that we could continue to use our own methods and our own food choices.
+We were having very good success with our own methods at home, and learning the official KetoCalculator database required more time and effort invested.
 Our family was already eating whole, organic foods, and wanted to continue to use the foods that I found most wholesome for Nora’s growing body and brain.
+We were not using nearly as much bacon as the NYT article suggested!
 I had been successful in estimating the carb-protein-fat breakdown of our regular foods, judging by the seizure-reduction Nora experienced.

 Therefore, I called our approach the modified ketogenic diet.
-Maybe we can get away with it because Nora’s seizure count was not so very high, but on the other hand myoclonics are a notoriously difficult epilepsy to control.
-We know that there are different “levels” of this diet approach that work for different people, so maybe we’ve just found the right mix for Nora.
-I don’t suggest that these results are generalizable.
-But there is increasing evidence that the diet can be started with a less rigorous approach and increased if “stronger medicine” is needed.
-I hope that doctors will allow this kind of gradual approach, because it may be much more manageable for a broader range of patients.
+We know that there are different “levels” of this diet approach that work for different people; we found the right mix for Nora.
+Doctors now know that the diet can be started with a less rigorous approach and increased if “stronger medicine” is needed.
+I think the key is to find an approach that is manageable for your family while getting the therapeutic “dose” of the diet.